Did you buy a defective product and the seller will not honor its warranty?

 Are you the victim of a data breach because a company you did business with got hacked?

 Burg Simpson can help!
-Don’t wait to call the consumer protection lawyers at Burg Simpson to discuss your legal rights.
+Do not wait to call the consumer protection lawyers at Burg Simpson to discuss your legal rights.

 When you choose to do business with a company by buying its products or entrusting them with your personal information, you expect that the business will be honest, honor its word, and protect your data.
 When those expectations are broken, you can lose your hard earned money or suffer the emotional trauma of knowing someone else has your confidential information.
-The consumer protection lawyers in Burg Simpson’s Cincinnati, Ohio office can help you with the legal assistance you need to get justice, file a lawsuit, and even pursue a class action.
-Call 513-852-5600 right away to speak with a consumer protection attorney before it’s too late.
+The consumer class action lawyers in Burg Simpson’s Cincinnati, Ohio office can help you with the legal assistance you need to get justice, file a lawsuit, and even pursue a settlement.
+Call 513-852-5600 right away to speak with a consumer litigation attorney before it is too late.
 You can also fill out a Free Case Evaluation Form Here.

 WHAT IS A CONSUMER PROTECTION CLAIM?

 Most states have enacted laws to protect consumers against unfair sales practices and irresponsible storage of customer information.
-If a business owner violates these laws, they can be brought to court and held responsible for the harm they’ve done to their customers through a consumer protection lawsuit.
+If a business owner violates these laws, they can be brought to court and held responsible for the harm they have done to their customers through a consumer protection lawsuit.